ms-jpq/coq_nvim/docs/PERF.md

 #### Flow control

 In a naive network with limited capacity, if the rate of ingress exceeds the capacity of egress, the network will eventually enter a doom spiral, where the incoming traffic piling up in congestion.
-This phenomenon is refered to as [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat)
+This phenomenon is referred to as [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat)

 For `coq.nvim`, this issue is solved akin to how the linux packet queue [`tc-cake`](https://man7.org/linux/man-pages/man8/tc-cake.8.html) works on a basic level for TCP traffic sharping.